nexpy/nexpy/doc/source/pythongui.rst

     type to be specified.
 A dropdown menu can be used to enter field names that are defined by the NeXus standard, but the user is free to enter alternative names.
-The value field can be any valid Python expression, including Numpy functions such as np.linspace().
+The value field can be any valid Python expression, including NumPy functions such as np.linspace().

     When adding a group, the Add Data dialog allows the name and class of the group to be specified.
 A dropdown menu display can be used to enter one of